davidcorne/dbn/README.md

 Set [50 50] 100
 ```

-This puts a dot (which has the Pen color) in the middle of the page.
+This puts a dot in the middle of the page.
 [50 50] is the x and y position of the dot and 100 is the color.

 ### naming